mrouili/perfEval-5G/README.md

 ```
 * Enable Performance Mode `sudo cpupower idle-set -D 0`
 * If you get real-time problems on heavy UL traffic, reduce the maximum UL MCS using an additional command-line switch: `--MACRLCs.[0].ul_max_mcs 14`.
 * There is noise on the DC carriers on N300 and especially the X300 in UL.
 To avoid their use or shift them away from the center to use more UL spectrum, we used the `--tune-offset <Hz>` command line switch, where `<Hz>` is ideally half the bandwidth, or possibly less.
-For Example `--tune-offset 20000000` for 40Mhz bandwidth.
+For Example, we used `--tune-offset 20000000` for a 40Mhz bandwidth and noticed a visible increase in performance.

 ## <a name='Authors'></a>Authors